Start earning daily returns from your corporate treasury

 Funds are held in segregated on-chain accounts and never sit on a bank balance sheet or a borrower’s balance sheet.

-Interactive Calculator
+Interactive calculator

 See what your treasury could earn with Byzantine

-Byzantine Prime offers a stable, cash-plus yield that compounds every 6 hours.
 Use the simulator below to project how your treasury balance could grow over different allocation sizes and time horizons.

 Your numbers

-Current Treasury
+Current treasury

-You’re earning a base of 8.25% APY
+You’re earning a base of

 Investments

-Monthly yield
+Monthly returns

-FTEs
+New FTEs

 MMFs